Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.polish.txt

 KOMPATYBILNOŒÆ:

 Modyfikacja Endless BG1 ustawia zmienn¹ "Global("C#EndlessBG1","GLOBAL",1)" w Gildii Z³odziei (po walce w pa³acu) dla modyfikacji (np. tych dodaj¹cych NPC) tak aby wiedzia³y, ¿e gra pozostanie w œwiecie BG1 po œmierci Sarevoka.
+Also, from v7 it will set "Global("SarevokBehavior","GLOBAL",5)" to 5 after Sarevok is dead.

 Modyfikacja jest w pe³ni kompatybilna z modyfikacj¹ Transitions jeœli zosta³a zainstalowana przed Transitions.
+Note: Transitions Mod overwrites a lot of components of BG1 with own versions of the content, if considering EBG1's content is not explicitely offered as an install choice.
+The Imoen-Duke Jannath interaction from EBG1 will always be overwritten by Transitions' main component.

+The bonus quest "Scar's Return" from bg1re is fully playable after Sarevok's death.

+If Jarl's Adventure Pack v0.8.0 is installed, opening the chests on the 3rd floor of the Palace will be counted as a theft - in this case, the chests cannot be used by the group despite the servants stating otherwise.

 CREDITS: